vermo7en/GSCopywriting/src/pages/index.md

         image: images/miles-tone.png
         image_position: left
         image_width: twenty-five
-      - content: >-
+      - content: >
-          Working with Alyvia was great because she was well versed in all of our tools and applications, and was able to manage our store and campaigns without any technical glitches.
+          Working with Grace was great because she was well versed in all of our applications, and was able to manage our campaigns without any issues.

           **Eleanor Carr,** *CTO, eCommerce Business*